Teaching English in Jordan

 How to Begin Teaching in Jordan

-Jordanians also love a good celebration, and the people regularly have parties to celebrate small or large events.
-They are also friendly to those who respect their modest customs and traditions.
+Jordanians love a good celebration, and regularly have parties to celebrate small or large events.
+They are friendly to those who respect their modest customs and traditions.
 They also have some of the best musicians in this part of the world, who often perform in more liberal countries such as Qatar or the UAE.

-A interesting fact about the famous Dead Sea in Jordan is the sounding dry land on the shore is the lowest point of land around the world.
-At 420 meters beneath sea level.
-The Dead Sea is famous for it’s ability to float you in the water this happens because it’s almost 10 times as salty as the ocean!
+An interesting fact about the famous Dead Sea in Jordan is the surrounding dry land on the shore is the lowest point of land around the world at 420 meters beneath sea level.
+The Dead Sea is famous for the fact that you float in the water; this happens because it’s almost 10 times as salty as the ocean!

-If traveling to Jordan is worth nothing the official name of Jordan is the “Hashemite Kingdom of Jordan” and their currency is the Jordanian Dinar.
-It’s also worth nothing that it’s considered rude in Jordanian culture to drink and eat with your left hand.
+The official name of Jordan is the “Hashemite Kingdom of Jordan” and their currency is the Jordanian Dinar.
+It’s also worth noting that it’s considered rude in Jordanian culture to eat and drink with your left hand.

-One of the must do things to do when discovering Jordan is heading to their only National Park, Wadi Rum.
-Also known as the Valley of the Moon, you have to option to spend the night under the stars during your time there.
-It’s so stunning it’s been home to some of the most loved films over the decades; including, Transformers, Star Wars, the Martian and of course Lawrence of Arabia.
+One of the must-do things to do when discovering Jordan is heading to their only National Park, Wadi Rum.
+Also known as the Valley of the Moon, you have the option of spending the night under the stars during your time there.
+It’s been home to some of the most loved films over the decades including, Transformers, Star Wars, the Martian, and Lawrence of Arabia.